Dreaming381/Latios-Framework/Documentation~/Myri Audio/README.md

 Myri Audio is a pure DOTS audio solution designed for handling a myriad of audio sources.
 It leverages the C\# job system, the Burst compiler, and the DSPGraph.
-At the time of its initial release (when this page was written), no official Unity Entities-based audio solution existed.
+At the time of its latest release (when this page was last modified), no official Unity Entities-based audio solution exists.

 Check out the [Getting Started](Getting%20Started.md) page!